K-Carrington/GA-Workspace/README.md

 # GA-Workspace
 This is a backup of all the in-class, homework and project work for the General Assembly Web Development Intensive Training Program.
-The program consists of 12 weeks of training and programming 55 to 65 hours per week.
+The program consists of 12 weeks (60 hours per week) of training and software development.